 - Power Attorney

 If you’ve got clips with this much range – go you!
-It can help the person who’s viewing submissions find what they need faster to have them labeled according to what they might be looking for.
+By labelling your clips with this information, you can help the person viewing submissions find what they need faster and then… you know… call you in!

 LEARN TO EDIT